When the eagle lived on Cheviot and swung

 Existence is information, begin afresh.

-Faith is to carry the past
+Faith is to carry the past.
+Alive into the present.

 Faith is the future.